DanMorriss/lumos-online-banking/README.md

 ### Peer Testing

-As well as testing myself, the application was tested by the following external users for bugs and userbility.
+As well as testing myself, the application was tested by the following external users for bugs and usability.

 - Kent Yates
 - Selina Sheerin